mitin001/transcriber/blog/kara-swisher/burn-book.md

 > I went from no money to a pile of money, just as big as the World Trade Center… Then—just like the World Trade Center—Poof!
 It was gone.

+Kara covered the dotcom bust as it was happening.

+> Young Turks on the Web had overturned the old order, sparked an electronic revolution and become impossibly rich.
+Impossible, it turns out, was the operative word.

 [Burn Book]: https://www.google.com/books/edition/Burn_Book/Fcj3EAAAQBAJ